RTEMS/rtems-docs/c-user/glossary.rst

         A thirty-two bit entity which is used to represent a task's collection of pending signals and the signals sent to a task.

+    SIS
+        This term is an acronym for Simple Instruction Simulator.
+The SIS is a :term:`SPARC` V7/V8 and RISC-V RV32IMACFD :term:`target architecture` simulator.

     SMCB
         This term is an acronym for :term:`Semaphore Control Block`.